 The thoughts of a news reporter turned novelist on books, films, France, teenagers, moving to the seaside – well, just about anything really...

 My family has always had a thing about France.
 Describing something as “ever so French” was the height of praise as far as my mother was concerned.
-She had happy memories of spending summer holidays in Brittany with Michelline, her ...continued
+She had happy ...continued

 “Goodnight sweet prince,” muttered my son as our trusty Gaggia coffee maker finally gave up the ghost.
 He twiddled a few knobs on the machine and the illuminated display declared ...continued